nailplsh/Nitty/README.md

 # Nitty - simple discord.js bot
 ### Nitty, the discord utility bot
-### Made for the HAZiY VTuber group, by hazelnitwit
+### Made for the hazelnitwit and his collaborators

 [This bot and it's code are NOT guaranteed for use outside of hazelnitwit's umbrella.
 Be warned.]